 In Hawaii, prostitution and soliciting prostitution are both petty misdemeanors.
 In 2016, Honolulu police narcotics/vice officers made 93 arrests for prostitution and 87 for solicitation.
 Often, the risk of sexually transmitted diseases, assault or robbery outweigh the possibility of arrest for sex workers.

 They also know the pervasive stigma attached to their jobs, including harassment and social isolation.
 “We need rights, not rescuing,” says Upp.
-It’s become a popular catchphrase within the community, he explains, because, while there are indeed people trafficked into sex work, mostly women, the majority of sex workers are in the trade by choice.
+It’s become a popular catchphrase within the community, he explains, because, while there are indeed people tracked into sex work, mostly women, the majority of sex workers are in the trade by choice.

 That’s why both Upp and Kimberlee are advocates for sex-worker rights.
 Upp started an online zine and has participated in sex worker film festivals.
 His mom even knows he’s a sex worker, he adds.
 In 2005, Kimberlee co-founded the Desiree Alliance, a coalition for sex workers, health professionals, social scientists and educators to create better understanding of the U.S. sex-work industry.
 The two also work with Tracy Ryan, who founded the nonprofit Harm Reduction Hawaii and does advocacy and outreach with transgender sex workers.
-She’s also spearheading local efforts to pass a bill decriminalizing prostitution in Hawaii.
+She’s also spearheading local escorts to pass a bill decriminalizing prostitution in Hawaii.

 “I started doing all this because my transgender friends in the ’90s started doing sex work.
 It’s virtually impossible to make a determination on how many sex workers there are today … but if you compare today to the late ’80s and early ’90s, there are fewer women out there,” says Ryan, thanks to the popularity of online personals and escort websites.
 “I remember in the ’90s, you could stand on a corner in Waikiki and you’d see all these attractive women in 4-inch heels and designer clothes strutting around.
 Chinatown used to have 50 trans women who worked there as sex workers.
 That’s way down, too.”

 Even if there are fewer women walking along Kuhio Avenue, sex work will always exist in Hawaii, powered by women and men like Kimberlee and Upp.
-“I don’t want to be in a corporate (job).
+“I don’t want to be in a corporate ( job).
 I want to work for a real person who I can trust,” says Upp.
 “It’s quick cash and, if you’re lucky, you get to make your own rules.”

-For years, whenever Damien was at a party, or cruising at a friend’s house, he’d always decline when he was offered pakalolo.
+FOR YEARS, WHENEVER Damien was at a party, or cruising at a friend’s house, he’d always decline when he was offered pakalolo.
 But he saw a business opportunity in the dried, smokeable plant.
 “I thought I could make some money off of it just to get by.
 I started selling an eighth (of an ounce) and built up selling more and more from there,” says Damien, a Hawaii native who also works outdoors and plays in a local band.
 He started selling marijuana seven years ago and now smokes it, too.
 In addition to his income from dealing, he has the perk of free product.

 “Marijuana is the most abused illicit drug in Hawaii,” says Gary Yabuta, the director of the Hawaii High Intensity Drug Trafficking Area, a federally funded agency that helps federal, state and local enforcement fight local drug trafficking.
-But despite this flourishing illegal economy, Yabuta says, the No. 1 drug concern in Hawaii is crystal methamphetamine, also known as ice, trafficked to Hawaii via cargo ship, postal service and human smugglers.
+But despite this flourishing illegal economy, Yabuta says, the No. 1 drug concern in Hawaii is crystal meth- amphetamine, also known as ice, trafficked to Hawaii via cargo ship, postal service and human smugglers.

 Damien can attest to the low status of marijuana on law enforcement’s priority list.
 “I’ve got into trouble before.
 But they just took (the marijuana) away.
 It was just a slap on the wrist,” and he wasn’t arrested, he says.
 “I think the police don’t consider it a heavy drug, unless it’s some kind of rookie cop, but undercover cops are just gonna take your stuff.
 If it was something else, I’d be going down for sure.”